ddewaele/com.ecs.samples.spring.simple.rest/README.md

 - Update a past location
 - Remove a location (TODO).

+##Administrative pages
 The project also contains a set of administrative pages allowing you look at information about the registered users and issues tokens.

-##Administrative pages
-The project also contains some administrative pages:

 ###User overview